jcheyer/aoc2021/README.md

 ## Day 10

 Took some time to get the best idea to follow.
 Stack was the right choice :)
-There are lots of beautifing options but hey..... (maybe later)
+There are lots of beautifying options but hey..... (maybe later)

 ## Day 11